WillemToorenburgh/owi-ansible-test/README.md

 For the Prometheus requirement, it was unclear to me whether it should be running in Docker or on the host.
 I'm erring on the side of Docker for this implementation.

 ---

+Decided to use bind mounts for all containers to make it easy for me to observe and debug if necessary.